Social Security Disability Listed Impairments

 You may never have heard of the Social Security Administration (SSA)’s listing of impairments.
 You may also have heard rumors that your disability has to be on a certain list for you to qualify for Social Security disability (SSD) benefits.

 At The Law Offices of Kenneth Hiller, PLLC, our attorneys will be happy to explain what the listing of impairments is and what it isn’t.
 Contact us today to set up a free consultation.
-We serve clients in Buffalo New York.

 The listing of impairments is a set of specific medical disorders that the SSA has recognized as causing total disability.
 If you can prove that you have one of these illnesses beyond a certain level of severity and you otherwise qualify for SSD, your claim should be approved.